urbit/urbit.org/content/using/install.md

 ./urbit -w sampel-palnet -k ./my-planet.key
 ```

-Either command will create a directory called `sampel-palnet/` and begin building your planet.
+Either command will create a directory called `sampel-palnet/` and begin booting your planet.
 It may take a few minutes.

 When your planet is finished booting, you will see `~sampel-palnet:dojo>` (Dojo: the Urbit command line).